carloswm85/basic-ntier-template/README.md

 ## Under development

-Use this branches under your own discretion:
+Use these branches under your own discretion:

 - [developer-lightweight](https://github.com/carloswm85/basic-ntier-template/tree/developer-lightweight) - NET Core 8 without Identity API
     - It can be used, but it may require additional development to fit your needs.